 Mieruko-chan by Tomoki Izumi

-Mieruko-chan is a comedy horror manga with a simple premise that works very well.
-Miko, a normal girl, can see ghosts everywhere she looks, but her friends and family are totally oblivious to them.
+Mieruko-chan is a horror comedy with a simple premise that works very well.
+Miko, a normal girl, can see ghosts everywhere she looks, but her friends and family are oblivious to them.
 The manga has an overarching plot that ties everything together, but it’s episodic as well, which keeps things interesting.

 The manga is a comedy horror, so it’ll make you laugh as much as it will scare you.
 It’s a very interesting blend because it’s a lighthearted read, but at the same time, it’s filled with monsters that look like they are straight out of Silent Hill.
-Mieruko-chan is a recently released horror manga that is picking up steam thanks to its anime adaptation, but it is still underrated for how amazing it is.
-I think it deserves more praise because it strikes the perfect harmony between horror and comedy, which landed it on both this list as well as my best comedy manga to read this year.
+The ghosts in this manga are truly some of the scariest I’ve seen.
+Mieruko-chan is a recently released manga series that is picking up steam thanks to its anime adaptation, but it is still underrated for how amazing it is.
+I think it deserves more praise because it strikes the perfect harmony between horror and comedy, which landed it on this list as well as my best comedy manga to read this year.

 The story is funny with bone-chilling monster designs, which fit perfectly with the tone of the story.
-It is one of the most enjoyable and best horror manga you can read right now, so if you’re looking for something fresh and new to read, look no further than Mieruko-chan.
+It is one of the most enjoyable you can read right now, so if you’re looking for something fresh and new to read, look no further than Mieruko-chan.
 Tomoki Izumi also created a horror one-shot called Gemini that I highly recommend checking out as well.

 Alice in Borderland by Haro Aso

 Alice in Borderland by Haro Aso is one of the best death game manga out there.
-While it’s not necessarily a horror manga, it has horror-leaning elements and themes that fans will enjoy.
+While it’s not necessarily a horror series, it has horror-leaning elements and themes that fans who love horror will enjoy.
 The story is set in a post-apocalyptic type world where a life-changing game called Borderland forces players to fight for their survival.
+It hones in on what people would do in situations, where almost all they can think about is how to stay alive.

 What truly drew me in, though, was the series’ diverse cast of characters.
 They come from all walks of life, and watching them grapple with their grim reality is both heartbreaking and relatable.
 They’re not just characters in a story; they feel like real people trying to navigate an unimaginably tough situation.
 Every time a new game starts, there’s this palpable tension—neither the characters nor us as readers have a clue about what’s going to happen next, which makes it unpredictable.